abijith-2002/bugflow-backend/APIBackend/SUPABASE_SETUP.md

 This backend uses the official supabase-py SDK for authentication and database operations.

 1) Configure environment
-   - Copy .env.example to .env
+   - Copy .env.example to .env in bugflow-backend/APIBackend/
-   - Set the following variables:
+   - Set the following variables in .env:
      - SUPABASE_URL
      - SUPABASE_ANON_KEY